ypolosov/apache-kafka-in-action/chapter05/README.md

 # Chapter 5

+## UNCATEGORIZED

+* `min.insync.replicas` will affect not only the sending of ack from broker to producer but it will also affect the ability of consumer to read messages from a broker (or partition).
+If `min.insync.replicas=2` then consumers would not be able to read to the topic if the minimum ISRs are not met.
+I.e. The message within a partition has not been replicated to enough replicas.

 ## ACKs Strategies in Kafka

 ACKs strategies refers to the number of replicas that must be in-sync with the leader.
 More ACKs means more time for data to be distributed across replica hence # of ACKs and performance are usually inversely proportional.
 I.e. Less ACKs will result in more performance.